-3.2.2.
-Standard uncertainty for the standards, $u_s$ (Type B evaluation).

-3.2.2.1.
-When using standards calibrated by another laboratory.
+- 3.2.2 Standard uncertainty for the standards, u_s (Type B evaluation). - 3.2.2.1 When using standards calibrated by another laboratory.

 The information for the standards comes from the calibration report, generally reported as an expanded uncertainty with its coverage factor (k).
-The expanded uncertainty is simply divided by the stated k value to obtain the combined uncertainty for the standard, $u_c$ , which represents the $u_s$ when used in your laboratory.
+The expanded uncertainty is simply divided by the stated k value to obtain the combined uncertainty for the standard, u_c , which represents the u_s when used in your laboratory.
 When k is not equal to two, additional factors associated with the degrees of freedom must be included.
-See Appendix A to determine the degrees of freedom associated with coverage factors.
-Keep track of the degrees of freedom for later use.
+See Appendix A to determine the degrees of the degrees of the degrees of freedom for later use.

-3.2.2.2.
-When using a standard calibrated in your laboratory (Type B evaluation).
+3.2.2.2 When using a standard calibrated in your laboratory (Type B evaluation).

-If the standard was calibrated in your own laboratory, calculate the combined standard uncertainty, $u_c$ , at k = 1 and use that as the standard uncertainty for the standard, $u_s$ .
+If the standard was calibrated in your own laboratory, calculate the combined standard uncertainty, u_c , at k = 1 and use that as the standard uncertainty for the standard, u_s .
+Actual degrees of freedom will be identified during the laboratory calibration.

-3.2.2.3.
-When using more than one standard (Type B evaluation).
+3.2.2.3 When using more than one standard (Type B evaluation).

-When more than one standard is used in a calibration, the standard uncertainty for each, $u{s1}$ , $u{s2}$ , $u{s3}$ , etc., is included in the RSS equation if the standards have had independent calibrations.
+When more than one standard is used in a calibration, the standard uncertainty for each, u{s1} , u{s2} , u{s3} , etc., is included in the RSS equation if the standards have had independent calibrations.
 Standards with independent calibrations are combined by standard root sum square methods.

-When calibrations are performed at the same time with the same reference standards, or when a standard is used multiple times, the standards are likely considered dependent, so the standard uncertainties are added $(u{s1} + u{s2})$ to determine a value to represent $u_s$ .
+When calibrations are performed at the same time with the same reference standards, or when a standard is used multiple times, the standards are likely considered dependent, so the standard uncertainties are added $(u{s1} + u{s2})$ to determine a value to represent u_s .
 (This is the case with two 1 kg standards that were calibrated at the same time using a weighing design and subsequently used together as standards (restraints) in a weighing design.
 It is also the case when a 25 gal standard is used four times to calibrate a 100 gal standard.)
 There are also circumstances where both approaches are used to combine uncertainties from multiple combinations of standards.
+Actual degrees of freedom for each standard should be identified during the laboratory calibration.

-3.2.3.
-Standard uncertainty due to other factors, $u_o$ (Type B evaluation.)
+3.2.3 Standard uncertainty due to other factors, u_o (Type B evaluation.)

 These are factors related to the measurement equation, but distinct from the standard uncertainties associated with the process and the standards.
 These items are often much smaller in a well-controlled process than the standard uncertainties associated with the process and the standards.
 Examples are given in the uncertainty budget tables in each calibration SOP.
-Each component that is considered is included as an additional standard uncertainty $u{01}$ , $u{02}$ , $u{03}$ , etc., and included in the RSS equation when data shows these factors to be significant.
+Each component that is considered is included as an additional standard uncertainty u{01} , u{02} , u{03} , etc., and included in the RSS equation when data shows these factors to be significant.
 Documentation of the assessment of each component must be maintained to complete the documentation required by the specific calibration procedure and ISO/IEC 17025.

 Additionally, the laboratory should include any other components that are considered significant.
-An estimated standard uncertainty that impacts the least significant digit in the combined uncertainty is considered significant.
+An estimated standard uncertainty that impacts the second significant digit in the combined uncertainty is considered significant.
 Additional uncertainties are addressed in the uncertainty budget tables provided in the SOPs.
+Estimates of degrees of freedom for each component in this category is subjective but should be estimated based on the technical knowledge and confidence associated with each component.

-3.2.4.
-Standard uncertainty due to factors unrelated to the measurement process per se, $u_u$ .
+3.2.4 Standard uncertainty due to factors unrelated to the measurement process per se, u_u .